-The Albuquerque River of Lights has provided sparkling fun in Albuquerque since 1997.
-Each year, volunteers create new sculptures to add to the light displays found throughout Albuquerque's Botanic Gardens.
+The Albuquerque River of Lights has provided sparkling fun to the holiday season since 1997.
+Since its induction, volunteers continuous create new sculptures to add to the dazzling light displays found throughout Albuquerque's Botanic Gardens.

 What to Expect

 Live entertainment takes place each night and can include carolers, musicians and more.
-A special holiday G-scale model train runs from near the entry to the Botanic Gardens to the Butterfly Pavilion.
-Be on the lookout for Snoopy Santa.
+A special holiday G-scale model train runs from near the entrance to the Botanic Gardens to the Butterfly Pavilion, and be on the lookout for Snoopy Santa!

 Polar Bear Express

 On several weekends, the Rio Train Line provides a special experience.
 Passengers board the train at the Botanic Garden/Aquarium lot.
-As the train chugs through the Botanic Garden, you will sip hot cocoa as you enjoy a story and holiday music.
-Santa and his elves will greet children in the train and give them a special gift.
-After getting off the train, passengers can enjoy the River of Lights.
+As the train chugs through the Botanic Garden, you will sip hot cocoa as you enjoy a story and fun holiday music.
+Santa and his elves greet children in the train and give them a special gift, and after getting off the train, passengers can enjoy the River of Lights.
 Polar Bear Express tickets can only be purchased online and in advance.
 Get them immediately, as they sell out fast.
 Tickets are date specific and only valid for the date purchased.

-Tips Before Heading Out:
+Tips Before Heading Out

 - River of Lights is busiest closer to Christmas, and on weekends.
 Consider visiting on a Monday or Tuesday, when the traffic is light.